 Cocaine use during pregnancy has been associated with maternal migraines and seizures, premature water break, and separation of the placental from the lining of the uterus (miscarriage).

-Cocaine And Polydrug Abuse
+Cocaine and Polydrug Use

+Treatment for cocaine addiction begins with detoxing from the drug.
+The cocaine detox process can last between one to three weeks and can be very difficult for individuals to overcome on their own.
 There are currently no Food and Drug Administration (FDA) approved medications to treat cocaine addiction.
 However, many behavioral treatments, like contingency management, have been used to treat cocaine addiction with great success.